Climate Change

 Product Development

-In the storage market, the need for low-power consumption-type products is growing extremely rapidly, and we expect to expand sales opportunities by further developing these products.
-We have set a challenging target of reducing the energy consumption per 1GB processed by 50% from 2017 levels by FY2025.
-We are working on the research and development of more energy-efficient processes and increased capacity through the development of advanced stacking technology.
+In the data storage market, the need for low-power consumption-type products is growing extremely rapidly, and we expect to expand sales opportunities by further developing these products.
+We are working on the research and development of more energy-efficient processes and increased capacity through the development of advanced integrating technology.
+Specifically, we have set the challenging target of reducing the energy consumption of our memory and SSD products by 50% per unit of 1GB data from 2017 levels by FY2025.

 Please see below for details.